CoffeeAndCode/rubocop_method_order/README.md

 Make sure that the project has no errors when running `bundle exec rake` which will run `rubocop` on the project source and `bundle exec rake test`.

-To release a new version, update the version number in `lib/rubocop_method_order/version.rb`, run `bin/build` and commit the checksum into git, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org][2].
+To release a new version, update the version number in `lib/rubocop_method_order/version.rb` and run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org][2].
+Afterwards, a new checksum will be generated for the gem which should be added to the `master` branch.

 ## Contributing